The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: Quantum Extremal Surfaces and Entanglement Islands

 which serves as a conservative upper bound rather than a precise prediction.

 A few comments are in order: (i) The slope in \eqref{eq:prePage} matches the $1{+}1$-dimensional CFT nonequilibrium steady-state relation $\mathcal{J}=\tfrac{\pi c}{12}(T_b^2-T_c^2)$ with central charge $c=N$, now obtained directly from the Polyakov stress tensor in a curved two-horizon geometry.
-This provides the first fully analytic, anomaly-induced demonstration that the generalized second law is satisfied in Schwarzschild–de Sitter evaporation. (ii) Equations \eqref{eq:PageCondition}–\eqref{eq:tPageIntegral} show that increasing $N$ or the temperature contrast $(T_b-T_c)$ shortens $t_{\rm Page}$, while larger initial entropy $S_b(0)$ delays it. (iii) A microscopic QES derivation extremizes $S_{\rm gen}[\partial\mathcal I] =\tfrac{X(\partial\mathcal I)}{4G_2}+S_{\rm out}(\mathcal R\cup\mathcal I)$; in the adiabatic limit, the island endpoint lies exponentially close to the black-hole horizon, reproducing the same turnover at $t_{\rm Page}$.
+This provides the first fully analytic, anomaly-induced demonstration that the generalized second law is satisfied in Schwarzschild–de Sitter evaporation. (ii) Equations \eqref{eq:PageCondition}–\eqref{eq:tPageIntegral} show that increasing $N$ or the temperature contrast $(T_b-T_c)$ shortens $t_{\rm Page}$, while larger initial entropy $S_b(0)$ delays it. (iii) A microscopic QES derivation would extremize $S_{\rm gen}[\partial\mathcal I] =\tfrac{X(\partial\mathcal I)}{4G_2}+S_{\rm out}(\mathcal R\cup\mathcal I)$; the present estimate does not replace that calculation, but uses the thermodynamic proxy to locate the expected turnover scale.

-The inclusion of quantum extremal surfaces restores a Page-like entropy evolution within the semiclassical framework, ensuring that the generalized entropy of the radiation obeys unitarity bounds.
-However, this construction remains an \emph{effective} resolution of the information paradox: the island prescription reproduces the fine-grained Page curve using semiclassical gravity supplemented by the Polyakov anomaly and replica-wormhole saddles, but it does not yet reveal the microscopic mechanism by which information escapes in Hawking quanta.
-In this sense, islands verify the \emph{consistency} of semiclassical gravity with unitarity, rather than proving unitarity from first principles.
+The resulting curve should be read as a Page-like thermodynamic estimate within the semiclassical framework.
+A genuine microscopic Page curve would require the full fine-grained entropy functional and island saddle analysis, which lies beyond the present proxy calculation.

 Although a full evaluation of $S_{\rm out}$ and the exact island geometry is beyond the present scope, our solvable SdS model provides a controlled solvable setting for exploring Page-like behavior in cosmological spacetimes, extending the modern island paradigm to multi-horizon backgrounds~\cite{Geng:2021wcq}.